STAT8310 - Bayesian Data Analysis

 Description

 This course will cover the topics in the theory and practice of Bayesian statistical inference, ranging from a review of fundamentals to questions of current research interest.
 Motivation for the Bayesian approach.
 Bayesian computation, Monte Carlo methods, asymptotics.
 Model checking and comparison.
-A selection of examples and issues in modeling and data analysis.
+A selection of examples and issues in modelling and data analysis.
 Discussion of advantages and difficulties of the Bayesian approach.
 This course will be computationally intensive through analysis of data sets using the R statistical computing language.

 Prerequisites